christine-malloy/devops-portfolio/dev-code/README.md

 When executed properly, a well-structured development phase yields significant benefits.
 New team members can onboard faster with standardized environments and clear documentation.
 Production issues decrease through thorough testing and environment parity.
 Most importantly, automated testing and consistent practices help maintain high code quality across the entire development team.

 ## I wish I had
 When developing a new service, I always push to have the local environment set up be as close as possible to the remote set up.
-This to reduce complexitities and context switching when moving from environments, maintian manifests between environments, and promote environment parity.
+This to reduce complexities and context switching when moving from environments, maintain manifests between environments, and promote environment parity.
 Often times bugs can be very challenging to fix if they can't be replicated in local environments, and vice versa.
 It's important to ensure the engineers can standup an idempotent and reliable environment to foster efficient development.

 ## Languages
 In software development, code is written following different paradigms, primarily: